Dental Implants – Austin, TX

 Dental Implant Surgery

-One of the benefits of our team placing dental implants in-office is that you won’t have to worry about any communication gaps throughout your treatment due to working with multiple dental teams.
-Instead, you simply arrive at our practice the day of your surgery and we’ll make sure that your mouth is fully numbed ahead of your treatment.
+We partner with highly qualified oral surgeons to perform the surgery.
+When you arrive they will make sure that your mouth is fully numbed ahead of your treatment.
 This involves administering local anesthetic to remove any sensations that could be felt during surgery.
 We will also provide sedation dentistry if requested at this time.

 During surgery, a small incision is made in the gum tissue.
 Then, a tiny hole is created so the implant can be placed.
 After attaching the implant, the gums are stitched closed so the implant can start to heal and slowly integrate.